10 Most Successful Football Captains Of All Time

 This philosophy was engraved in every player in every position, creating a fluidity and style never seen in football before, the club paved their way to three consecutive European Cups between 1971 and 1973.
 That moment made Cruyff’s leadership change Ajax, and football itself, forever.

-#8.
-Didier Deschamps
+8. Didier Deschamps

 This quietly industrious midfielder was famously dismissed as the “Water Carrier” by fellow countryman Eric Cantona who became a key asset for any team he played for.
 Currently making his name as a coach, those qualities for organisation and inspiration were already more than present in his playing days wearing the captain armband.

-Deschamps also made history while captaining Marseilles, lifting the European Cup in 1993.
+Deschamps also made history while captaining Marseille, lifting the European Cup in 1993.
 That moment made him the youngest midfielder ever captain to win the title, and he went on to prove himself far more than ever as one of Europe’s most effective destroyers in the middle.

-#7.
-Tony Adams
+7. Tony Adams

-Tony Adams was known for playing hard both on and off the pitch just as every typical central defender.
+Tony Adams was known for playing hard both on and off the pitch, just as every typical central defender.
 But teaming up with Arsene Wenger at Highbury changed everything.
 The Arsenal legend transformed into the perfect professional who was rewarded with glory beyond his wildest dreams.

-#6.
-Franco Baresi
+6. Franco Baresi

 Only Paolo Maldini as Milan’s ageless representation at the back prevents Franco Baresi from being considered the Italian club’s greatest captain.
 Perhaps, the dynamic central defender deserves his place in the Rossoneri Hall of Fame for 20 years of exemplary service.

 Baresi had the honour of captaining a Milan team that had the star presence of Maldini, Ruud Gullit, Frank Rijkaard, Roberto Donadoni, and Marco van Basten.
 This all-star side went on to six Serie A trophies and three European Cups with the defender at the helm.
 Having played his entire career with Milan.
-He is regarded as one the best, and most loyal defenders ever to appear for them.
+He is regarded as one of the best, and most loyal defenders ever to appear for them.

-#5.
-Emlyn Hughes
+5. Emlyn Hughes

 Emlyn Hughes was the man behind Liverpool’s all-conquering team of the 1970s.
 His solid unspectacular central midfield style did not match with the softly spoken star at first glance, but he was a true inspiration to the Merseyside club in their first great era.